Bank of England stresses it in no rush to raise interest rates

 The MPC members saw no signs that any of the 'knockout' clauses - which could void the forward guidance policy - had been breached.
 The knockouts look at inflation expectations and other risks to the economy.

-In its quarterly Inflation Report last week, the BoE emphasised that higher interest rates would hinge on various factors such as labour market productivity.
+In its quarterly Inflation Report last week, the BoE emphasized that higher interest rates would hinge on various factors such as labor market productivity.
 The minutes showed MPC members still had "a range of views" about the outlook for productivity but generally thought it would pick up.